rafael-santiago/tulip/doc/MANUAL.md

 }
 ```

-So, after composing the above file all you should do is to run the following command:
+So, after composing the file above, you should run the following command:

 ```
 tulip-user@SOMEWHERE:~/over/the/rainbow/mytabs# hefesto --forgefiles=Forgefile.hsl --Forgefile-projects=mytabs
 ```

-For avoiding typing the ``Hefesto``'s invocation everytime, you should compose an invocation file.
-For doing it just create a file
+Avoid typing the ``Hefesto``'s invocation everytime is a good idea.
+You should compose an invocation file.
+Create a file
-called ``.ivk`` adding what should be the default invocation command inside of it:
+called ``.ivk`` adding what should be the default invocation command to it:

 ```
 --forgefiles=Forgefile.hsl --Forgefile-projects=mytabs